perama-v/GoL2/frontend_spec.md

 The function of each button is as follows:

 ### Button: `connect_wallet`

+This allows the website to know the account address of the user.
+The address is used to find the game tokens they own and display them.
 ```
 TBC - supported wallet list.
 E.g., Wallet-Connect, Metamask.

+While wallet integration is pending a 'connect_address' button can be
+used where the user manually pastes their address.
 ```
 ### Button: `view_game`